-Inactivation of the adenomatous polyposis coli (APC) is common across many cancer types and serves as a critical initiating event in most sporadic colorectal cancers (CRC).
-APC-deficiency activates WNT signaling which remains an elusive target for cancer therapy, prompting us to apply the synthetic essentiality framework to identify druggable vulnerabilities for APC-deficient cancers.
-Tryptophan 2,3-dioxygenase 2 (TDO2) was identified as a synthetic essential effector of APC-deficient CRC.
-Mechanistically, APC-deficiency results in TCF4/ B-catenin-mediated upregulation of TDO2 gene transcription.
-TDO2 in turn activates the Kyn-AhR pathway which increases glycolysis to drive anabolic cancer cell growth and CXCL5 secretion to recruit macrophages into the tumor microenvironment.
-Therapeutically, APC-deficient CRC models were susceptible to TDO2 depletion or pharmacological inhibition which impaired cancer cell proliferation and enhanced anti-tumor immune profiles.
-Thus, APC-deficiency activates a TCF4-TDO2-AhR-CXCL5 circuit that impacts multiple cancer hallmarks via autonomous and non-autonomous mechanisms, and illuminates a genotype-specific vulnerability in CRC.
+Inactivation of adenomatous polyposis coli (APC) is common across many cancer types and serves as a critical initiating event in most sporadic colorectal cancers.
+APC deficiency activates WNT signaling, which remains an elusive target for cancer therapy, prompting us to apply the synthetic essentiality framework to identify druggable vulnerabilities for APC-deficient cancers.
+Tryptophan 2,3-dioxygenase 2 (TDO2) was identified as a synthetic essential effector of APC-deficient colorectal cancer.
+Mechanistically, APC deficiency results in the TCF4/β-catenin–mediated upregulation of TDO2 gene transcription.
+TDO2 in turn activates the Kyn–AhR pathway, which increases glycolysis to drive anabolic cancer cell growth and CXCL5 secretion to recruit macrophages into the tumor microenvironment.
+Therapeutically, APC-deficient colorectal cancer models were susceptible to TDO2 depletion or pharmacologic inhibition, which impaired cancer cell proliferation and enhanced antitumor immune profiles.
+Thus, APC deficiency activates a TCF4–TDO2–AhR–CXCL5 circuit that affects multiple cancer hallmarks via autonomous and nonautonomous mechanisms and illuminates a genotype-specific vulnerability in colorectal cancer.

 This study identifies critical effectors in the maintenance of APC-deficient colorectal cancer and demonstrates the relationship between APC/WNT pathway and kynurenine pathway signaling.
 It further determines the tumor-associated macrophage biology in APC-deficient colorectal cancer, informing genotype-specific therapeutic targets and the use of TDO2 inhibitors.